 The Wisconsin Chapter of the American Public Works Association (APWA) provides partial reimbursement to both municipal employee members (50%) and non-members (25%) of the APWA Wisconsin Chapter who attend the PUBLIC WORKS SUPERVISORY ACADEMY (PWSA) and PUBLIC WORKS MANAGEMENT INSTITUTE (PWMI) conducted by the UW-Extension.

-Courses taken under the PWSA and PWMI do not require advanced approval for reimbursement.
-The PWMI and PWSA websites will provide with details on the program and course availability.
+- Courses taken under the PWSA and PWMI do not require advanced approval for reimbursement.
+The PWMI and PWSA websites will provide details on the program and course availability.

 If you have any questions or wish to seek advance approval for a course outside the PWSA or PWMI programs, please contact the current EDUCATION AND SCHOLARSHIP committee chairperson.